zio/zio/docs/reference/architecture/functional-design-patterns.md

 ---
-id: design-patterns
+id: functional-design-patterns
-title: "Design Patterns"
+title: "Functional Design Patterns"
 ---

 When designing an API, there are patterns that are commonly used.
-In this section, we are going to talk about some of these patterns.
+In this section, we are going to talk about some of these patterns:

-## Functional Design Patterns

   1. Functional Data Modeling
   2. Functional Domain Modeling